Types of stroke

 There are two types of haemorrhagic stroke:

-- Intracerebral haemorrhage (ICH) is when an artery inside the brain bursts and bleeds into the brain itself.
+- Intracerebral haemorrhage (ICH) is when an artery inside the brain bursts, and it bleeds into the brain itself.

 - Subarachnoid haemorrhage (SAH) is bleeding on the surface of the brain, between two of the layers of membranes that cover it.